hauzer/scrobbler/README.rst

                 Useful only when scrobbling from Last.fm radio.
                 Included for completeness' sake.

-            - [--chosed-by-user, -c]
+            - [--chosen-by-user, -c]
                 A flag specifying that the user has chosen to listen to the track, rather than it being chosen for him, by a radio, for example.

             - [--context, -cx]
-                This is enabled only for some Last.fm applications and officially "isn't public".
+                This is enabled only for some Last.fm applications and it officially "isn't public".
 Included for completeness' sake.

-- *update-now-playing*
+- *update-now-playing* - Display a track as now-playing on a user's Last.fm profile.

     - user
-        The username to scrobble with.
+        The username to use.
 It must be in the database.
         Case sensitive.

     - artist